luk3yx/minetest-formspec_ast/README.md

 While I try to reduce backwards incompatibilities, sometimes they are necessary to either fix bugs in formspec_ast or for implementing new formspec features.

+### February 2022

+ - The value of scrollbars is now a number instead of a string.

 #### March 2021

  - The `index_event` value for `dropdown` is now a boolean instead of a string.